How to Choose a 3PL WMS in 2026: 10 Things to Check Before You Buy

 Inventory Management

-• Separation of Multi-client inventory with crossover risk.
+• Multi-client inventory separation to prevent stock crossover

 Receiving and Putaway

-• ASN (Advanced Shipment Notice) services for anticipated inbounds.
+• ASN (Advanced Shipment Notice) for inbound planning

-• Barcode or RFID scan-to-receive with photo documentation.
+• Barcode or RFID scan-to-receive with photo capture

 Order Management and Fulfillment

-• Auto-import of orders at Shopify, Amazon, WooCommerce and others.
+• Auto-import of orders from Shopify, Amazon, WooCommerce, and others

-• EDI support for retail and B2B clients
+• EDI support for retail and B2B workflows

-• Multi-carrier shipping with rate shopping at label print
+• Multi-carrier shipping with rate selection during label generation

 Billing and Invoicing